 Before You Arrive: Book, Book, Book

 - We advise organizing your accommodation in advance as well as making dinner reservations and booking activities.
-Capacity in Whistler is a little lower than normal due to the effects of COVID-19; popular tour times booked out last summer, as did the restaurants (especially if they had a sunny patio).
+Popular tour times booked out last summer, as did the restaurants (especially if they had a sunny patio).
 We have a dining guide and interactive map to help you make some food plans on our dedicated dining page.
 We want you to have the best time, not a stressed time and most places have flexible cancellation policies, so if your plans do change then they’re easy to adjust.

 - While we’re talking about activities, it’s worth considering a guided tour like bear viewing, hiking, biking, or canoeing – local experts know hidden spots and trails, and manage the logistics so you don’t have to.
 There’s been so much to keep in mind over the past year that it’s a relief to hand the decision-making over to someone else for the day.
 Bike rentals (for the bike park and Valley Trail) are also very popular in the summer, so if you can, consider making a booking in advance.